vijaysngrajput/DARCHIE/docs/02-design/29-screen-content-spec.md

 Data Modeling exception:
 - Do not render the route-level exercise header card above the canvas
-- Use a sticky prompt rail on the left, the builder canvas in the center, a sticky builder palette on the right, and a full-width validation/review surface beneath the canvas
+- Use a full-width prompt section above the workspace, the builder canvas in the main column, a full-height builder palette on the right, and a full-width validation/review surface beneath the canvas

 ### Content rules
 - Workspace copy should emphasize realistic practice, structured review, and legible reasoning
-- The left prompt rail should use concise prompt sections and one starter hint rather than long instructional prose
+- Prompt content should stay concise and technical; the `Starter hint` block is optional and is currently omitted for Data Modeling
 - SQL, Python, and Data Modeling exercise pages should use the slimmer focus-mode app header instead of the full desktop sidebar so the main working surface gets more width
 - The right panel should frame results as output, validation, checks, review, or explanation depending on module type
 - SQL is now backend-connected for preview execution and structured submission feedback; Python currently mirrors the same layout and interaction rhythm but still uses mocked run/submit states
-- Data Modeling now uses a premium hybrid architecture-and-ERD builder with a sticky prompt rail, curated palette-driven shape creation, inline/bottom-surface inspection, and real frontend ERD validation before a mocked submit/review step
+- Data Modeling now uses a premium hybrid architecture-and-ERD builder with a full-width prompt section, curated palette-driven shape creation, inline in-node editing for entity and shape changes, and real frontend ERD validation before a mocked submit/review step
-- Data Modeling should feel spatial and presentational rather than form-driven; avoid documenting a persistent `Entity config` side rail for the current implementation
+- Data Modeling should feel spatial and presentational rather than form-driven; avoid documenting a persistent `Entity config` side rail, left inspector, or duplicate action strip for the current implementation
 - Avoid documenting Python as fully backend-connected yet, and avoid implying persistence/auth/paywall behavior beyond the current preview slice

 ## CTA Rules